-Ground measurements of wildfire plume components (i.e., PM{2.5}, NO2, and CO) can be used to demonstrate that smoke impacted ground-level air quality if elevated concentrations or unusual diurnal patterns are observed.
-Jerome Mack is the only monitor that records all four pollutants, and its MDA8 O3 on July 14, 2018, was 78 ppb (the highest).
+Ground measurements of wildfire plume components (PM{2.5}, NO2, CO) can be used to demonstrate that smoke impacted ground-level air quality if elevated concentrations or unusual diurnal patterns are observed.
+Jerome Mack is the only monitor that records all four pollutants, and it had the second highest exceeding ozone concentration in all of 2018 on July 26: 77 ppb.